Regina Twala

-Regina Gelana Twala (1908 – 1968) was a feminist activist, writer, researcher, evangelist, and liberation leader in what is now eSwatini.
+Regina Gelana Twala (1908–1968) was a feminist activist, writer, teacher, researcher, evangelist, and liberation leader in South Africa and eSwatini.

-After becoming the first Black woman to graduate from the University of the Witwatersrand, Twala became a prolific researcher and political activist, helping co-found the Swaziland Progressive Party.
-She was also the only female candidate for a seat in Swaziland's first Legislative Council in 1964.
+Twala became a prolific researcher, writer and political activist, helping co-found the Swaziland Progressive Party.
+She was also the only female candidate to run for a seat in Swaziland's first Legislative Council in 1963.

 Biography

+Early life

-Regina Twala was born in 1908, into a Zulu family.
+Twala was born Regina Dorris Mazibuko in 1908 in eNdaleni, South Africa into a Zulu family.
+She was raised on a rural Methodist mission station in eNdaleni.
+Her mother, Muriel Majozi, worked as domestic worker in Durban.